Evans Scholar Program

 Young adults that are awarded these scholarships are hard-working achievers.
 The program has a 4-year graduation rate of 95%.
 The average GPA for an Evans Scholar is 3.3, and 24% of the Scholars are female.

 Birmingham Country Club uses “opt out” billing for processing our club’s “Par Club” annual donations.
 Par Club has several giving levels: base Par Club is $250; Birdie level is $500; Eagle level is $750; Hole-in-One level is $1,000; and Match Play level is $2,500.
 Unless you designate otherwise, a basic level Par Club donation of $250 will be charged on your May BCC statement.
 If you want to increase your donation amount, or opt out entirely, simplify notify Jill Sabiston prior to May 31.

 100% of your donation is tax-deductible, and your tax receipt will be mailed directly to your home by the Evans Scholars Foundation.
 All Par Club donors will receive Par Club bag tags and will be listed in the Foundation’s Annual Donor Report.

 Thank you for your continued support of the Evans Scholars Program, which provides a life-changing, college education for deserving caddies.
-If you have any questions about the Program, please speak with BCC Members and WGA Directors Martin French, Pam Ruthven, or Jeff Sadowski.

 History and Background